htcondor/htcondor/docs/users-manual/submitting-a-job.rst

  Example 4

-The submit description file for Example 4 queues 150 runs of program *foo* which has been compiled and linked for Linux running on a 32-bit Intel processor.
-This job requires HTCondor to run the program on machines which have greater than 32 MiB of physical memory, and the **rank** command expresses a preference to run each instance of the program on machines with more than 64 MiB.
+The submit description file for Example 4 queues 150 :index:`running multiple programs<single: running multiple programs>`\ runs of program *foo* which has been compiled and linked for Linux running on a 32-bit Intel processor.
+This job requires HTCondor to run the program on machines which have greater than 32 MiB of physical memory, and the **rank**\ :index:`submit commands<single: submit commands; rank>` command expresses a preference to run each instance of the program on machines with more than 64 MiB.
 It also advises HTCondor that this standard universe job will use up to 28000 KiB of memory when running.
 Each of the 150 runs of the program is given its own process number, starting with process number 0.
 So, files ``stdin``, ``stdout``, and ``stderr`` will refer to ``in.0``, ``out.0``, and ``err.0`` for the first run of the program, ``in.1``, ``out.1``, and ``err.1`` for the second run of the program, and so forth.
 A log file containing entries about when and where HTCondor runs, checkpoints, and migrates processes for all the 150 queued programs will be written into the single file ``foo.log``.

 ::